grnet/kamaki/docs/overview.rst

 -------

 Here, at the
-`Greek Research and Technology Network <http://grnet.gr/default.asp?pid=1&la=2>`_, we have been developing an IaaS cloud management software called **synnefo** (or **+nefo**) that is accessed and managed via an extended OpenStack Compute API v1.1.
-Synnefo has been deployed in many enviroments to cover multiple needs.
-For example, the `~okeanos <http://okeanos.grnet.gr/>`_ IaaS service, running in our datacenters, is used to offer services for the Greek Research and Academic Community.
+`Greek Research and Technology Network `_, we have been developing an IaaS cloud management software called **synnefo** (or **+nefo**) that is accessed and managed via an extended OpenStack Compute API v1.1.
+Synnefo has been deployed in many environments to cover multiple needs.
+For example, the `~okeanos `_ IaaS service, running in our datacenters, is used to offer services for the Greek Research and Academic Community.

 From the early start, we needed a simple command-line tool to test the OpenStack API.
 That's why we developed *kamaki*, which proved to be powerful and intuitive enough, to be used not only for testing purposes but also as a complete Openstack Compute API v1.1 client, able to manage our cloud from the command line.